 1. Use of different ESI Funds

-There are 3312 Local Action Groups (LAGs) in the EU (Table 1).
-In 15 Member States there are 727 LAGs using CLLD as an implementation mechanism for parts of their allocation of ERDF funding.
-The integration of multiple ESI Funds in CLLD was taken up in 16 Member States, but only one quarter of LAGs in these countries integrate multiple ESI Funds.
+There are 3337 Local Action Groups (LAGs) in the EU (Table 1, updated May 2021 and including 3 discontinued LAGs: 2 in UK and 1 in SK).
+In 15 Member States there are 725 LAGs using CLLD as an implementation mechanism for parts of their allocation of ERDF funding.
+Still, in many of those countries, the majority of LAGs remain traditional mono-funded EAFRD- or EMFF-LAGs.